 Diplomatic relations between the two countries were established formally in 1974 and Australia opened an Embassy in Kuwait City in December 2004.
 The then Foreign Minister of Australia opened the Australian Embassy at its current premises when he visited Kuwait in June 2008.
 The Australian Trade Commission (Austrade) opened an office in February 2010.
 Kuwait upgraded its Liaison Office in Canberra to an Embassy in January 2002 and opened a Cultural office in 2008.

-Kuwait has the sixth largest oil reserves in the world and the world’s 22nd highest gross domestic product (GDP) per capita.
+Kuwait has the sixth largest oil reserves in the world and the world’s 25th highest gross domestic product (GDP) per capita.
 Its small, relatively open economy is dominated by the oil industry and the government sector.
 In 2015, oil revenues comprised about 95 per cent of merchandise exports and about 60 per cent of GDP.
 Kuwait generally has healthy fiscal and current account surpluses, although lower oil prices through 2015 have substantially reduced its fiscal surplus.
 Kuwait contributes a proportion of its revenue (historically ten per cent) into a Future Generations Fund managed by the Kuwait Investment Authority (KIA).
 KIA is considered to be the world’s fifth largest sovereign wealth fund.

 Kuwait has one of the oldest economic systems in the Middle East, with a stock exchange dating back over 50 years and a well-developed banking system.
 The latest five-year development plan (2015-2020) aims to transform Kuwait into a financial and commercial centre for the northern Gulf region.
 The Plan includes intended spending of US$116 billion on energy and infrastructure projects and strengthening of the role of the private sector.
 Kuwait has implemented reforms to allow 100 per cent foreign ownership of inward foreign investments in most non-oil and gas sectors and is seeking to encourage foreign businesses into Kuwait.

 Major industries include real estate, shipping, construction, cement, water desalination, construction materials and financial services.
-Real GDP grew by 1.2 per cent in 2015 (IMF estimate).
+Real GDP grew by 2.5 per cent in 2016.

 Trade and investment